-Another big pro is the battery life and this is also where the biggest change from the previous IONFlex cordless vacuums comes in.
-So despite the exact same battery being used with the IONFlex, Shark has increased the battery life by adjusting the power of each setting for the Shark F80.
+Another big pro is the battery life.
+This is also where the biggest change from the previous IONFlex cordless vacuums comes in.
+Despite the exact same battery being used with the IONFlex, Shark has increased the battery life by adjusting the power of each setting for the Shark F80.

-For example, Shark has reduced its power on low power to 24 CFM at the wand which now matches the Dyson V10 on its low power setting giving it 43 minutes and 32 seconds per battery.
+For example, Shark has reduced its power on the lower power setting to 24 CFM at the wand which now matches the Dyson V10 on its lower power setting, giving it 43 minutes and 32 seconds per battery.
 This is pretty good, even before you factor in the extra battery.
 But as you can see it also makes the Shark F80 the best cordless vacuum for battery life that we have tested yet.

 We should also mention that its power on “high power” is pretty significant, reaching 84 inches of suction and 38 CFM of airflow at the wand.
 This is above average for cordless vacuums on both counts.
 We initially thought the multiflex feature was just a gimmick but we do find it is intuitive and helpful for getting under beds and other furniture and we do actually use it.

 The bin size is kind of a pro in that it’s just a little above average at 2 and 3/4 cups.
 This is compared to the Dyson V8 at 2.5 cups which we consider the average amount.
 We liked how “springing” the bin release was, but like other cordless vacuums, you do occasionally have to fish out stuck debris but not quite as much as other cordless vacuums.